thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         * Couran Cove, South Stradbroke Island

         * Pelican Feeding and Seafood Lunch at Charis Seafoods

-        * Snorkelling at the GC Seaway Dive Spot*

-        (Due to Covid we are unable to provide snorkel gear.
-Guests will need to bring their own if wanting to snorkel during their charter)
       title: More Sightseeing Ideas
     - title: What's Included
       dropdownContent: >-